radoivlad/UserManagementSystem/README.md

 Hello and welcome to UserManagementSystem! :)

-A user management system created with Spring Boot, having a simple, dynamic and user-friendly Thymeleaf interface, that can be engaged by web HTTP requests or interactive consoles.
+A user management system created with Spring Boot, having a simple, dynamic and user-friendly Thymeleaf/Swagger interface, that can be engaged by web HTTP requests (Postman or Swagger).

 This application is my **final project** (due for exam) as part of the Full-Stack Developer Course (IT Factory).